Rambono/DFT_ANPD/README.md

 ## Findings

-DFT_ANPD outperformed existing methods, like iANP-EC, on NPACT, CancerHSP, and NPASS datasets, showing superior accuracy and generalization.
-Actinomycin D and Clavariopsin C were identified, proving the model's robustness and clinical relevance.
+DFT_ANPD outperformed existing methods, like iANP-EC, on NPACT, CancerHSP, and NPASS datasets, showing superior accuracy and generalization.Actinomycin D was identified, proving the model's robustness and clinical relevance.

 ## Installation Guide